 This is the time of the first missed period.
-This is when most women are only beginning to think they may be pregnant.
+This is when most women start to think they may be pregnant.

-At this stage, the nervous system is already developing.
+At this stage, the nervous system is developing in the embryo.
 The foundations for the major organs are also in place.
 The embryo is around 2mm long and is about the size of a sesame seed.

 The embryo's outer layer of cells develops a groove and folds to form a hollow tube called the neural tube.
 This will become the brain and spinal cord.

 At the same time, the heart is forming as a simple tube-like structure.
 The embryo has some of its own blood vessels and blood begins to circulate.
 A string of these blood vessels connects you to the embryo, and will become the umbilical cord.

 Confirming your pregnancy with your GP - HSE mychild.ie

 At 6 to 7 weeks, the embryo develops a large bulge where the heart is and a bump at the head end of the neural tube.
 This bump will become the brain and head.
 The embryo is curved and has a tail – it looks a bit like a small tadpole.

 You can sometimes see the heart beating on a vaginal ultrasound scan at this stage.

 The developing arms and legs become visible as small swellings (limb buds).
 Little dimples on the side of the head will become the ears, and there are thickenings where the eyes will be.
 The embryo has a thin layer of see-through skin.
 By the end of week 6, the embryo is about the size of a lentil.

 By 7 weeks, the embryo has grown to about 10mm long from head to bottom.
 This measurement is called the 'crown-rump length'.